Banging Toolbox

 Certain offset shears like the Ryobi or the Dewalt do a little better at cutting around corners and doing irregular shapes thanks to their design and specialized mechanism.

-A swivel head also makes it possible to better cut corners or at certain angles because you can position yourself optimally when trying to do so.
+Additionally, a swivel head makes it possible to better cut corners or at certain angles because you can position yourself optimally when trying to do so.

 Different types of metal shears to choose from…